-In accordance with section 52(3) of the Public Service Act 2008 and section 687(3) of the Industrial Relations Act 1999, this directive prevails over an industrial instrument and other directives to the extent of any inconsistency.
-Industrial instrument means an award, industrial agreement, certified agreement or decision of the Queensland Industrial Relations Commission.
+Pursuant to section 52(3) of the Public Service Act 2008 and section 687(3) of the Industrial Relations Act 1999, this directive prevails over an industrial instrument and other directives to the extent of any inconsistency.
+Industrial instrument means an award, certified agreement or decision of the Queensland Industrial Relations Commission.

+1. Purpose:

+To specify the action to be taken and the conditions and entitlements applying to public service employees in relation to an early retirement package, redundancy package or retrenchment package.

+2. Effective date: 20 May 2016

+3. Legislative authority:

+Section 54(1) of the Public Service Act 2008 (PSA) and section 687 of the Industrial Relations Act 1999.

+4. Application:

-1. TITLE: Early retirement, redundancy and retrenchment 2.
-PURPOSE: To specify the action to be taken and the conditions and entitlements applying to public service employees in relation to an early retirement package, redundancy package or retrenchment package.
-3. LEGISLATIVE PROVISION: Section 54(1) of the Public Service Act 2008.
-4. APPLICATION: This Directive applies to all public service employees except - employees engaged on a temporary basis under sections 147 or 148 of the Public Service Act 2008; or employees engaged on a casual basis under sections 147 or 148 of the Public Service Act 2008; or employees on contracts under the Public Service Act 2008; or employees whose employment is terminated in accordance with disciplinary action, or retirement because of mental or physical incapacity.
+This Directive applies to all public service employees except:

+- employees engaged on a temporary basis under sections 147 or 148 of the PSA; or - employees engaged on a casual basis under sections 147 or 148 of the PSA; or - employees on contracts under the PSA; or - employees whose employment is terminated in accordance with disciplinary action, or retirement because of mental or physical incapacity.

 NOTE - Officers under section 122 contracts who revert to tenured public service employment will regain their eligibility under this directive on reversion.
-5. STANDARD: The entitlements and requirements prescribed in Schedules A and B apply.
-6. EFFECTIVE DATE: This directive is to operate from 10 September 2012 .
-7. VARIATION: This Directive can be varied by - The Minister responsible for industrial relations; or Legislation.
-8. INCONSISTENCY: Sections 51 and 52 of the Public Service Act 2008 and sections 686 and 687 of the Industrial Relations Act 1999 apply when there is an inconsistency between an act, regulation or industrial instrument.
-9. SUPERSEDES: Directive 04/12 "Early Retirement, redundancy and retrenchment"

-10. PREVIOUS REFERENCES:
+5. Variation

+This Directive can be varied by -

+- The Minister responsible for industrial relations; or - Legislation.

+6. Previous references:

-Directive 17/09 "Early Retirement, redundancy and retrenchment" Directive 10/05 "Retrenchment" and Directive 11/05 "Voluntary Early Retirement (VER)" Directive 10/04 "Voluntary Early Retirement (VER)" Directive 9/04 "Retrenchment" Directive 27/99 "Voluntary Early Retirement (VER)" Directive 26/99 "Retrenchment" Directive 2/98 "Retrenchment" Directive 1/98 "Voluntary Early Retirement (VER)" Directive 22/97 "Retrenchment" Directive 21/97 "Voluntary Early Retirement" Directive 7/97 "Retrenchment" Directive 6/97 "Voluntary Early Retirement" Directive 7/96 "Action Because of Surplus Employees" Public Sector Management Standard for Staffing Options to Manage Organisational Change in the Queensland Public Sector
+- Directives 11/12, 4/12 and 17/09: Early Retirement, Redundancy and Retrenchment - Directives 10/05, 9/04 26/99, 2/98, 22/97 and 7/97: Retrenchment - Directives 11/05, 10/04, 27/99, 1/98, 21/97 and 6/97: Voluntary Early Retirement - Directive 7/96: Action Because of Surplus Employees - Public Sector Management Standard for Staffing Options to Manage Organisational Change in the Queensland Public Sector

-11. SEE ALSO:
+7. Related information: